CptDefault/spriterdapi-unity/Plugins/SpriterData/README.md

 This version of the API is written for the Unity game engine (<http://unity3d.com>).

-This repository also includes a demo SCML character, and submodules for specific Unity implementations of the Data API.
+This repository also includes submodules for specific Unity implementations of the Data API.
+A default implementation is included.

 ### Installation

 Place the contents of this repository in the Assets folder of your Unity project.

+### Usage

+Coming soon - instructions for the default implementation

+### Compiler flags

+**SCML_RUNTIME**: Allows SCML import/export at runtime.
+This will add the System.Xml .dll to your project if it has not already been included.

 ### Submodules